civicrm/civicrm-dev-docs/docs/tools/buildkit.md

 Nodejs version too old or npm update does not work

-: Download the latest version from nodejs.org and follow to their instructions
+: Download the latest version from nodejs.org and follow their instructions

 Nodejs problems